Groucho Marx: Death

 On June 22, 1977, Marx was hospitalized at Cedars-Sinai Medical Center with pneumonia.
 He died there nearly two months later on August 19, at the age of 86, four months after Gummo's death.
 News reports of Groucho's death and legacy were largely overshadowed by the extensive media coverage of the unexpected death of Elvis Presley, three days earlier.

-Marx's body was cremated and the ashes are interred in the Eden Memorial Park Cemetery in Los Angeles.
+Marx's body was cremated and his ashes are entombed in the Eden Memorial Park Cemetery in Los Angeles.
 He was survived by his three children and younger brother Zeppo, who outlived him by two years.
 His gravestone bears no epitaph but in one of his last interviews he suggested one: "Excuse me, I can't stand up."

 Litigation over his estate lasted into the 1980s.
 Eventually, his three children were awarded the bulk of the estate, while Erin Fleming, his companion during his final years, was ordered to repay $472,000.